DarkShadow04/Security-Headers-Checker/README.md

 - **Header Analysis:** Checks for the presence of multiple security headers.
 - **Description:** Provides a brief description of each security header.
 - **Reporting:** Saves the results to a text file for further analysis.
+- **DMARC, SPF, and DKIM Checks:** Verifies the presence and status of DMARC, SPF, and DKIM records.
+- **Interactive Prompt:** Prompts the user to continue or exit after generating the report.
+- **Single Target URL Scan:** Allows scanning of a single target URL.
+- **Bulk Scans:** Supports scanning a file containing a list of target URLs.

 ## Installation